 Ohio's College Credit Plus Program provides for enriching the experiences of exceptional high school students beyond the spectrum of the high school.
 Walnut Hills offers a broad array of college level courses.
 College Credit Plus is intended to provide access to courses not available at Walnut Hills.
 Each year all interested students must inform their high school counselor if they intend to participate by the date given by the counseling department at the fall College Credit Plus Meeting.
-This year the College Credit Plus meeting is on Wednesday, January 23, 2019, from 6:30-8:30 p.m.
-Students are responsible for following the application process set up by the college or university.
+Students are responsible for following the application process set up by the college or university and informing their counselor that they are taking the class.